No matter how confident you feel in a bikini, your obesity puts you at higher risk for heart disease than if you were smaller.

 However, a metabolically healthy obese person is still at higher risk for heart disease when compared to healthy weight individuals.

-This new study finding comes from Imperial College of London and the University of Cambridge, and is the biggest study of its kind thus far, involving data from over half a million people spanning 10 European countries over 12 years.
+This study result (European Heart Journal, 2017) comes from Imperial College of London and the University of Cambridge, and is a very large study involving data from over half a million people spanning 10 European countries over 12 years.

 Excess fat in the body correlates to higher risk of heart disease – even when blood pressure, blood sugar and cholesterol numbers are desirable.